 But overall, the paving slab method is almost certainly the best option if you want to get it right.

 Where To Build Your Shed Base

 The first thing you need to consider is where you are going to place your shed.
 A good idea is simply to make sure the shed is going to have plenty of space around it for a number of reasons:

 - You need to be able to have access to the shed on all sides for ongoing maintenance, that means leaving space between walls and fences for access too.

-- The shed needs to be away for vegetation and trees to prevent anything growing into it, or ruining the foundations.
-If you have choice but to place the building near a tree, make sure trim it back as much as possible before you get started.
+- The shed needs to be away from vegetation and trees to prevent anything growing into it, or ruining the foundations.
+If you have no choice but to place the building near a tree, make sure to trim it back as much as possible before you get started.

 Additionally, depending on what you are using it for you need to consider.
 If you are using it as storage, you don't want to place it miles away so you have to lug heavy items back and forth whenever you need a tool.
 So keep it accessible.

 If you are constructing a day room or a log cabin, then you need to ensure you have plenty of natural light hitting the space - no one wants to spend time in a dark room by choice!
 Additionally, if you want to have water or electricity in a particularly large outdoor room, make sure you know where your sources are and you place the base with that in mind.